Celebrating over 50 years of making great memories each and every day!

 This rich and colorful American heritage of the Wild West has captured the interest of people from every corner of the world.
 In 1959, due to this growing popularity of the Old West, Frontier Town Western Theme Park was born.
 As our Western Theme Park thrived and expanded during the early 1960s, a great need arose to house the more than seventy cowhands, rodeo riders, Native American Indians and the actors who created our Wild West shows.
 So, our cowhands began to set up camp in the beautiful acreage behind the Western Theme Park.
 Thus, Frontier Town Campground was born in 1963.

 Frontier Town Wild West Shows was built by Bill Patton and Bill Pacey and opened in 1960.
 Since then, Frontier Town has grown in numerous ways over the years.
 The campground began in 1963 and has grown to nearly 600 campsites.
 During the 1970s our Water Slide and first modern bathhouse were built.
 The decade of the 1980s computerized us, added a new registration office, as well as our Camp Store, pool, laundromat, and two more bathhouses.
 The 1990s began with the construction of our Crystal Pistol Pizza Parlor, now the Lazy River Saloon, and a major revamping of our miniature Cowboy Golf course.
 In 1992, much of our campground was destroyed by a nasty Nor’easter storm.
 However, we sprang up again; this time bigger and less vulnerable to the ravages of such calamities.
 With this major reconstruction after the storm, we added a new marina, a crabbing and fishing pier, our Water Slide was refurbished, cable television hook-up was installed and our front desk was enlarged and renovated.
 In 1995, Trailer Life Magazine voted us one of the top six family campgrounds in the United States.
 In the last couple of years, we have opened Pony Island Arcade & Gifts and Pony Espresso and Creamery, added a new activity pool with a stagecoach slide in the center, opened the Lazy River, added two water flumes, enlarged the pavilion, and welcomed our cousin campground, Fort Whaley.
 All three campground bathhouses have been beautifully upgraded and handicap access added.
 The Poolside Grill was added in 2004 and the Poolside Bar in 2011.
-2013 brought us a brand new High Ropes Adventure Park and Zip Lines.
 And, effective July 31, 2015, Frontier Town was purchased by Sun Communities.

 We bid y’all welcome and thank y’all for growin’ up with us, for sharin’ your vacations, your memories, and good times here at Frontier Town.